Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 title: From velocity autocorrelation function to phonon DOS
 date: 2021-08-20
 categories: Post
-description: Derivation of how to calculate phonon DOS from autocorrelation functions.
+description: Density of state (DOS) is intimately related to the auto autocorrelation functions as in static limit (or harmonic limit) the autocorrelation functions provides exactly the information of the "intrinsic vibration" energy of a state.
+This post gives an easy to understand derivation of the DOS from a set of autocorrelation functions (in terms of phonons in crystal).
 tags: MD Phonon
 ---